-Yoga is becoming more popular as people learn about its benefits and work to incorporate it into their lives.
+Yoga is becoming more popular as people learn about its benefits and how consistently flowing can aid with pain relief.
 And, yes, yoga for pain relief is a real thing — read on!

 One reason it’s so awesome.
 It can be used by anyone — and for a wide range of reasons.

 And it’s good for so many aches and pains from back issues to neck and knee problems and more!

 Yoga for pain relief is very popular – And also effective when done the right way…

 Yoga helps bring attention to the unity of mind, body, and spirit, and it can be adapted based on ability and physical limitations.
 Since yoga is a low-impact exercise, people can find relief when they use yoga for pain, such as to recover from an injury or to ease muscle tension.